Norbert515/flutter_sequence_animation/README.md

 # flutter_sequence_animation

-### - Specify animations outwards instead in inwards (no more calculations of how much 38.5% of 3.5 seconds is)
+### - Specify animations in a sequence outwards instead in inwards (no more calculations of how much 38.5% of 3.5 seconds is)
 ### - Animate the same variable with multiple animatables!
+### - You only need one AnimationController
 ### - Intuitive and easy to use interface

 # Demo